 How to create a resume that will capture an employer’s attention

-While there's a flurry of hiring activity for many essential employers and a scramble by the unemployed to grab those jobs, that doesn't mean you should cut corners and not deliver a top-notch resume and cover letter.
-By putting more effort into a resume that targets the areas that are unique to that job and honing in on your transferable skills, you will stand out from the competition.
+While there’s a flurry of hiring activity for many essential employers and a scramble by the unemployed to grab those jobs, that doesn’t mean you should cut corners and not deliver a top-notch resume and cover letter.
+By using our resume builder, you can create a resume that targets the areas that are unique to that job and hone in on your transferable skills, helping you stand out from the competition.